There are affiliate links in here. I get a small commission if you purchase through them.

 Lake Creek-Woodland Trail Loop

 This is the easiest and shortest hike leaving from the Rockefeller Preserve.
 It is 3 miles with 300 feet of elevation gain taking you along Lake Creek before ending up at the shore of Phelps Lake.
-If you’re short on time, this is perfect.
+If you’re short on time, this is the perfect Grand Teton hike for you.

 Phelps Lake Overlook and Phelps Lake